2-2: Creepin' Darkfinger

 Most of the books here are too damaged to read but there's a few in decent shape.
 Jam gathers them up.

-Books are used for researching technologies.
-It'll be a while before the gang starts doing any research but it's well worth Jam's while to stuff any book they find in their backpack until then.
+Books (as in the books called Book, not to be confused with books in general) are used for researching technologies.
+It'll be quite some time before the gang starts doing any research but it's well worth Jam's while to stuff any book they find in their backpack until then.

 Ells' inventory is open, showing a map called Ancient Military Documents.
 The description reads: 'This looks like it could be a valuable find, it details the location of an Old Empire military cache.
 It might have some valuable equipment'.

-The game treats these maps as consumable items, meaning the gang has to choose between reading these maps to find the locations they lead to or selling them.
-The maps don't sell for a huge amount of money or anything but these locations are all findable without using a map so it's not always a clear-cut choice.
-For now, the gang is anxious to get out of cannibal territory, so they hold off on deciding what to do with the maps.
+The game treats these maps as consumable items, meaning the gang has to choose between reading these maps or selling them.
+The maps sell alright—1000 Cats isn't a ton but it's not bad for something so small and light—and their utility is also alright.
+It can be nice to see where they lead but all the locations they point to are findable just by walking up to them.
+The choice to use or sell is a pretty balanced one, I'd say.
+For now, the gang is anxious to get out of cannibal territory, so they leave that choice for later.
 They grab up everything worth selling and head back south toward Sinkuun.

 The gang makes good time leaving Darkfinger, the cloak of night shrouding them from any cannibals looking for a meal.
 In a moment they're sure no one else is around, they pause to appreciate the beauty of the clear night sky.